b-d-curry/photos/README.md

 # photos
-Scripts to organise our photos
+Scripts to organise our photos on the bloodybox